 CAUTION!
-Default power-up values (register 773) are written into non-volatile EEPROM memory.
+Default power-up values (registers 773 ...
+775) are written into non-volatile EEPROM memory.
 The EEPROM memory implementation has a limit of 30000 writes, and is intended to be used only when saving long-term or permanent configurations.
-Use the volatile memory (register 769, values cleared on power-up) for non-permanent configurations (for example, if the probe is used in a system that regularly updates the given values).
+Use the volatile memory (registers 769 ...
+771, values cleared on power-up) for non-permanent configurations (for example, if the probe is used in a system that regularly updates the given values).